WD-Scott/Downloads_Cleaner/README.md

 * Create a workflow that tests the package install and uses basic tests.

-* Adjust `README.md` file accordingly.

 </details>

 # Downloads_Cleaner
-Personal project to practice Python skills while building something useful — a semi-automated way to clean the Downloads directory!
+Personal Python project to build something useful — a semi-automated way to clean the Downloads directory!

 <details>
 <summary><h2 style="font-size: 22px;">Synopsis</h2></summary>